KavyaPatel2210/c-language-mini-project/README.md

-#Data-structures-mini-project
+# Data-structures-mini-project

-It includes mini project of circular queue in Data Structure using c language.
+It includes mini projects using c language.